learning-zone/html-basics/README.md

 </div>

 #### Q. What does CORS stand for and what issue does it address?

-Cross Origin Resource Sharing.
-To address the fact that browsers restrict cross-origin HTTP requests initiated from within scripts.
+Cross-Origin Resource Sharing (CORS) is a W3C spec that allows cross-domain communication from the browser.
+By building on top of the XMLHttpRequest object, CORS allows developers to work with the same idioms as same-domain requests.
 CORS gives web servers cross-domain access controls, which enable secure cross-domain data transfers.

 #### Q.  Ways to improve website performance